qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/package_details.rst

         binary.

     .. grid-item-card:: ``pyside6-qml``
-        :link: qml-chapter6-plugins-example
+        :link: pyside6-qml
         :link-type: ref

         to enable quick prototyping with QML files.
-This tool mimics the capabilities of Qt's ``qml`` runtime utility by directly invoking QQmlEngine/QQuickView.
-For usage, see :ref:`qml-chapter6-plugins-example`.
+This tool mimics some of the capabilities of Qt's ``QML`` runtime utility by directly invoking QQmlEngine/QQuickView.

 Translations
 ~~~~~~~~~~~~